 - 4.5 The law requires employees of firms to report knowledge or suspicion of money laundering within their firm, to their MLRO.
-In the year ended 31 December 2019, 17 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2018: 15).
-In addition, no reports were raised which were terrorism related (2018: zero). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit11 ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
-At the end of 2019, of the 17 Investment Firms (2018: 18), 16 reported they were registered on "Themis" (2018: 16).
-The firm that is not registered has a very limited customer book.
+In the year ended 31 December 2021, 20 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2020: 29).
+In addition, no reports were raised which were terrorism related (2020: zero). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit12 ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
+At the end of 2021, of the 16 Investment Firms (2020: 17), 15 reported they were registered on "Themis" (2020: 16).
+The firm that is not registered has a very limited customer book. - 4.7 In 2021, after investigation by MLROs, 13 cases of knowledge or suspicion of money laundering were reported to the FIU, representing a conversion rate from internal disclosures of 65% (2020: 10, conversion rate 34%).
+No reports were made that were terrorism related (2020: zero).
+Further, Investment Firms reported 15 cases to the FIU regarding general intelligence (2020: zero), noting 14 related to one group.